Dienes and MO Theory

 Exo vs Endo Products In The Diels Alder: How To Tell Them Apart

 Today we’ll cover how to tell endo– and exo- products apart in the Diels-Alder reaction.
 Shortcut below.
-For the long winded walkthrough with lots of examples, read the post.
+For the long-winded walkthrough with lots of examples, read more below.

 In this series of articles on the Diels-Alder reaction, we’ve seen that:

 - the Diels-Alder reaction always involves the breakage of 3 pi bonds and the formation of 3 new bonds (2 sigma, one pi), resulting in the formation of a new six-membered ring.
 [Intro]